mxcube/ui-api/general.rst

         name: the string identifying the command, i.e. 'QUICK_REALIGN'
         state: CmdState
-        args: tuple of arguments to pass to the procedure
-        kwargs: dict[str:Any] of keyword arguments with their defaults
+        kwargs: OrderdDict[str:Any] of arguments with their defaults
-        display_name: the name to display in the user interface i.e. "Quick Realign"
+        display_name: the name to display in the user interface e.g. "Quick Realign"
         tool_tip: the tool tip
         messages: any initial messages to display
         """

         name: str   # NB This assumes that only one instance of a command can run at any time
         state: CmdState
-        args: tuple[str, ...]
-        kwargs: dict[str, Any]
+        kwargs: OrderedDict[str, Any]
         display_name: Optional[str] # defaults to name
         tool_tip: Optional[str]
         messages: Tuple[str]